Weekly Roundup: Norwegians Nail Big Tech and Loblaw Gets Busted on Privacy

 🥊 COMPETITION

 Former Competition Commissioner (and first ever Do Not Pass Go podcast guest) MATTHEW BOSWELL has landed a new job.
-The Globe and Mail reports that Boswell, who led the Competition Bureau for seven years, is now a partner at the Norton Rose Fulbright law firm’s antitrust practice.
-Boswell is going to help clients understand the recent changes to competition laws, some of which he advocated for and helped usher in during his tenure.
+The Globe and Mail reports that Boswell, who led the Competition Bureau for seven years, is now a partner at Norton Rose Fulbright’s antitrust practice.
+Boswell’s role is to help the law firm’s clients understand the recent changes to competition laws, some of which he advocated for and helped usher in during his tenure.

 📱 TELECOM

 It looks like BELL and TELUS have called a truce in their battle over wholesale access to each others’ fibre networks, which they are using to provide internet services to customers in their respective territories.
-Telus was the first to gripe to the CRTC about Bell being obstructive about providing access on its turf in Ontario and Quebec, with Bell then making the same complaints about Telus when it came to western Canada.
-The companies have made peace and withdrawn their CRTC complaints, though no details of their agreement or how they came to it are known.
+Telus was the first to gripe to the CRTC about Bell being obstructive in providing access in Ontario and Quebec, with Bell then making the same complaints about Telus in western Canada.
+The companies have made peace and withdrawn their CRTC complaints, though no details of the agreement or how it came to be are known.

 Meanwhile, telco price hikes are coming in hot and heavy.
-TELUS’s Koodo brand is jacking up prices by $7 while its Public Mobile “discount” division is also raising prices by $2 to $4 per month.
+TELUS’s Koodo brand is jacking up bills by $7 while its Public Mobile “discount” division is also raising prices by $2 to $4 per month.
 Not wanting to be left out, ROGERS is raising internet and TV prices by $7 per month.
-Not only are the telcos back to regular price hikes, it very much looks like $7 is the new $5.
+Not only are the telcos back to regular increases, it looks like $7 is the new $5.

 🕺 ENTERTAINMENT

-The woes of U.S. luxury cinema chain iPIC THEATRES may not seem super relevant to Canadians but it could be a foreshadowing of larger things to come for the movie-exhibition industry, as our next news item illustrates.
-The iPic chain, which touts luxury seating and and in-seat dining experience that sounds a lot like the VIP tier at CINEPLEX theatres, hasn’t been able to recover from the Covid shutdown and is now pursuing a sale through Chapter 11 bankrupting protection.
+U.S. luxury cinema chain iPIC THEATRES’ woes may not seem super relevant to Canadians but they could foreshadow what’s to come for the movie-exhibition industry, as our next item illustrates.
+The iPic chain, which touts luxury seating and an in-seat dining experience that sounds a lot like the VIP option at CINEPLEX, hasn’t been able to recover from the Covid shutdown and is now pursuing a sale through Chapter 11 bankrupting protection.

-That news perhaps adds intrigue to this week’s Do Not Pass Go podcast episode, in which arts journalist and theatre historian Eric Veillette opines on the future of large chains including CINEPLEX.
-Veillette sees chains shrinking and growing relevance for independent cinemas, many of which are currently booming:
+That adds intrigue to this week’s Do Not Pass Go podcast episode, in which arts journalist and theatre historian Eric Veillette opines on the future of large chains including CINEPLEX.
+Veillette sees chains shrinking and independent cinemas, many of which are currently booming, gaining more relevance:

 🛒 RETAIL & GROCERY